zerevbrol/porfolio/index.md

 ---

 ## chihuly studio, inc. | 2025-
-organizing the personal papers of Dale Chihuly, the preeminent glass artist and pioneer of the studio glass movement. there, I work with corporate records and personal papers, as well as audio-visual materials. the work I do, and content I create, is privileged information, but here are some photos from my workspace.
+organizing the personal papers of Dale Chihuly, the preeminent glass artist and pioneer of the studio glass movement!

+there, I work with corporate records and personal papers, as well as audio-visual materials. the work I do, and content I create, is privileged information, but here are some photos from my workspace.

 ## university of washington libraries, special collections | 2022-
 in the visual material division, I have processed, rehoused, and worked with thousands of photographs across more than thirty collections.
 I am particularly proud of my work processing and arranging the personal photographs and materials of the 'Boys in the Boat' coxswain, Robert Moch.